seungwonpark/melgan/README.md

 - MelGAN is lighter, faster, and better at generalizing to unseen speakers than [WaveGlow](https://github.com/NVIDIA/waveglow).
 - This repository use identical mel-spectrogram function from [NVIDIA/tacotron2](https://github.com/NVIDIA/tacotron2), so this can be directly used to convert output from NVIDIA's tacotron2 into raw-audio.
-- TODO: Planning to publish pretrained model via [PyTorch Hub](https://pytorch.org/hub).
+- Pretrained model on LJSpeech-1.1 via [PyTorch Hub](https://pytorch.org/hub).

 ![](./assets/gd.png)